viktordrukker/uz-real-estate-aggregator/LESSONS_LEARNED.md

 ---

+**Date:** 2025-03-28

+**Topic:** Environment Variable Naming Inconsistencies

+**Issue:** The frontend application wasn't loading property data from the backend.
+The console showed errors: "NEXT_PUBLIC_STRAPI_URL environment variable is not set" despite the variable being set in the .env.local file.

+**Investigation:**
+1. Found inconsistent environment variable naming across the codebase:
+   - Main page.tsx used `NEXT_PUBLIC_STRAPI_URL`
+   - PropertyFilters.tsx used `NEXT_PUBLIC_STRAPI_API_URL`
+   - Property details page used a mix of both variables
+   - The GitHub Actions workflow used `NEXT_PUBLIC_STRAPI_API_URL` for the Docker build argument
+   - The Dockerfile had `NEXT_PUBLIC_STRAPI_URL` but was missing the additional variable

+**Resolution:**
+1. Standardized all code to use `NEXT_PUBLIC_STRAPI_URL` as the consistent environment variable name:
+   - Updated PropertyFilters.tsx to use `NEXT_PUBLIC_STRAPI_URL`
+   - Updated property details page to use `NEXT_PUBLIC_STRAPI_URL` throughout
+   - Modified the GitHub Actions workflow to pass the value using the correct variable name
+   - Updated the Dockerfile to handle both variable names for backward compatibility with CI/CD

+**Outcome:** The frontend now correctly connects to the backend API, with properties loading on the homepage and property details pages.

+**Decision:** Standardized on `NEXT_PUBLIC_STRAPI_URL` for all environment variable references.
+Added documentation to improve clarity for future development.

+---

 **IMPORTANT!!!
 General Project Rules & Notes:**

 *   **Initial State:** Assume both backend (Strapi) and frontend (Next.js) servers are initially down.
 They need to be started manually (e.g., `npm run develop` / `npm run dev`).